 You don’t need a visa to enter Israel as a tourist.
-On entry, visitors are granted leave to enter for a period of up to 3 months.
+On entry, visitors are granted leave to enter for a period of up to three months.

 Visitors entering via Ben Gurion airport are given an entry card instead of an entry stamp in their passport.
 While this practice is in place at other ports of entry, there have been instances where passports have been stamped for entry purposes.
 You should keep your entry card with your passport until you leave.
 This is evidence of your legal entry into Israel and may be required, particularly at any crossing points into the Occupied Palestinian Territories.
 If you’re refused entry into Israel, your passport may be stamped with an entry stamp and two red lines drawn across it to indicate the refusal.

 It is for the Israeli authorities to determine the right of entry into Israel, if you have any particular concerns about visas or entry into Israel, you should contact the Israeli Embassy in London.

 You will need to ensure your usual vaccinations are up to date.
 You might also wish to consider Hep A, Diphtheria, Tetanus and Rabies.
 Read more not he NHS Fit for Travel website.